nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.<br>
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Pupilist home folder.<br>
 **Q**: How do I start?<br>
 **A**: Launch the app and use the help to learn all about the commands!<br>
 **Q**: Where do I check for updates on the app?<br>
-**A**: Check periodically on github for our latest updates on the app.
+**A**: Check periodically on GitHub for our latest updates on the app.

 ---